Garland scores 32, Cavs beat Knicks 107-90 to even series

 TIP-INS

-Knicks: Didn’t score a field goal in the first 5:13 of the second quarter. … Randle had two extended conversations in the second with referee Tony Brothers. … Josh Hart was ineffective while playing on a sprained left ankle.
+Knicks: Didn’t score a field goal in the first 5:13 of the second quarter. … Randle had two extended conversations in the second with referee Tony Brothers. … Hart was ineffective on the balky ankle.
 He scored just 5 points after getting 17 in Game 1.

-Cavaliers: Scored 19 points off turnovers in the second quarter. … F Danny Green made his first appearance in the series, scoring 3 points in 20 minutes.
+Cavaliers: Scored 19 points off turnovers in the second quarter, and 27 in the first half.
+Cleveland is the first team to do that since Denver in 2009. … F Danny Green made his first appearance in the series, scoring 3 points in 20 minutes.
 His 315 career playoff 3-pointers are ninth most in NBA history. … F Isaac Okoro picked up two early fouls and played just three minutes. … Garland’s 26 points in the first half were three shy of the club playoff record for a half held by LeBron James (2018). … Cleveland snapped a five-game playoff losing streak.

 UP NEXT